Final report for GW19-196

 (2) Utilize existing remote sensing products and geospatial data (e.g., ecological site, soil type, depth to restrictive layer, precipitation, temperature, elevation, slope, etc.) to model WPE risk.

 (3) Develop the SEEDS application.

-- Combining models from (2), perform statistical analyses and validation of spatially explicit WPE risk.
+- With model products from (2), perform statistical analyses and validation of spatially explicit WPE risk.